What Causes Bruising In Infants And How To Treat?

 Image: Shutterstock

 Bruises due to crawling and walking can be prevented by proper insulation.
-You may also baby-proof your house to reduce the risk of bruising due to sharp objects.
-A few ways to baby-proof your house is restricting access to furniture and placing a safety gate on the stairway.
-You must also not leave the baby unattended once they begin to crawl or walk.
+You may baby-proof your house to reduce the risk of bruising due to sharp objects—consider restricting access to furniture and placing a safety gate on the stairway.
+You may also use corner protectors on furniture and avoid sharp edges in play areas.
+And most importantly, do not leave the baby unattended once they begin to crawl or walk.

 Serious bruising can also be prevented with other appropriate measures.
 For instance, you may prevent the risk of child abuse-related bruising by leaving the baby only in the care of trusted people.
 Vitamin K deficiency-related bruising can be prevented by providing appropriate supplementation after discussion with a doctor.